 To curate a sponsor, look at the company from a leadership perspective: Who makes key decisions?
 Make a habit of interacting with those who resonate with your work so they can represent it for you.

 The more authentic you are, the more you’ll endear yourself to those around you.
-Trying hard to appear perfect and flawless does little to help others see you as a genuine human being with feelings and thoughts.
+Trying to appear flawless does little to help others see you as a genuine human being with feelings and thoughts.
 Anjali Sud, the CEO of Vimeo, said, “As a woman in investment banking, I’d come from a culture where acknowledging mistakes or uncertainty was typically perceived as a sign of weakness.
 But I’ve since learned that practicing vulnerability is a sign of strength.”

 Speak the way you normally would, and bring up your ideas.
 These are the elements that draw people in.
 Trying to present yourself the way you think others expect will make you feel robotic (and look that way, too).